alexfauquette/material-ui-x/docs/data/data-grid/columns/columns.md

 # Data Grid - Columns

+Lines that break rules

+{{"demo": "StylingHeaderGrid.js", "bg": "inline"}}
+For one-off styles, the `sx` prop can be used.
+<p class="description">The grid CSS can be easily overwritten.</p>
+**Note**: Disabling the virtualization will increase the size of the DOM and drastically reduce the performance.
+Use it only for testing purposes or on small datasets.
+By default, 2 columns are rendered outside of the viewport.
+You can change this option with the `columnBuffer` prop.
+The following demo renders 1,000 columns in total:

 <p class="description">This section goes in details on the aspects of the columns you need to know.</p>

 ## Column definitions